reearth/docs.reearth.io/developer-guide/frontend/how-to-add-i18n-translation.md

 );
 ```

-## Regenerate i18n files
+## Regenerate translation files

 After you are finished adding your text in English within your component, you will need to regenerate the i18n translation files.
-Do so with the command:
+Do so with the command (`i18next-parser` will be executed):

 ```bash
 yarn i18n
 ```

+Don't worry, the translations you have already written will be retained even if you regenerate the translation files!

 ## Add translations